-Select English Level 1 course from the list of Communication General Education courses in the current course catalog.
+Select 1 Level I course from the list of Communication General Education courses in the current course catalog. • Gen Ed Communication course options

 Select 1 college level math course from the list of General Education math courses in the current course catalog.